 The history of the Dyer Police Department began with the incorporation of the Town of Dyer in 1910, at which time a Town Marshal System was implemented.
 Marshals were appointed by the Town Board and served at the discretion of the Town Board.
 The Town Marshal System was in place until May of 1971 when Dyer residents voted in favor of the formation of a Metropolitan Police Commission.
 The first Dyer Metropolitan Police Commission consisted of Gordon Werth, Leroy Cataldi, and Eugene Anderson.
 The Dyer Metropolitan Police Department became effective July 1, 1971 with a Chief of Police and six Sworn Officers.

-The Dyer Police Department currently has 31 full time Sworn Officers.
-Also serving the Department is a civilian staff of four full-time and six part-time employees.
+The Dyer Police Department currently has 32 full time Sworn Officers.
+Also serving the Department is a civilian staff of three full-time and six part-time employees.
 Civilian personnel are tasked with records keeping, animal control issues, crossing guard assignments, and community service activities.

 The Dyer Police Department serves the incorporated area of the Town of Dyer.
 The Town covers approximately 6.7 square miles and has approximately 45 miles of town streets to cover.
 The town has a population around 16,000.
 The largest percentage of Dyer’s population is in the family-forming age group of 20-44 years of age.